senseyeio/spaniel/README.md

  ### Types

- NewEmpty sets the span to be [) by default - i.e. including the left-most point, excluding the right-most.
+`timespan.New` sets the span to be [) by default - i.e. including the left-most point, excluding the right-most.
 In other words, [1,2,3) and [3,4,5) do not overlap, but are contiguous.
 Instants are [] by default (they contain a single time).

-If you would like to override these types, you can use NewEmptyWithTypes:
+If you would like to override these types, you can use NewWithTypes:

-    openSpan := timespan.NewEmptyWithTypes(now, now.Add(1*time.Hour)), timespan.Open, timespan.Open)
+    openSpan := timespan.NewWithTypes(now, now.Add(1*time.Hour)), timespan.Open, timespan.Open)

  ### Handlers